Three Georgia men charged with hate crimes in Ahmaud Arbery death | Law-Order

 Three Georgia men charged with hate crimes in Ahmaud Arbery death

-U.S. prosecutors charged three white men in Georgia on Wednesday with federal hate crimes and the attempted kidnapping of Ahmaud Arbery, a Black man who died last year after they gunned him down while he was jogging through a suburban neighborhood.
+U.S. prosecutors charged three white men in Georgia on Wednesday with federal hate crimes and attempted kidnapping in last year's slaying of Ahmaud Arbery, a Black man who was gunned down as he was out jogging through a suburban neighborhood.
 The Justice Department said that former police officer Gregory McMichael, 65, his son Travis McMichael, 35, and William "Roddie" Bryan, 51, were each charged with one count of interference with rights and with one count of attempted kidnapping.

+Travis and Gregory McMichael were also each charged with using firearms to carry out acts of violence in the fatal shooting of Arbery on Feb.
+23, 2020, which lawyers for his family have condemned as vigilante murder tantamount to a lynching.
+Attorneys for the McMichaels were not immediately available for comment.
+Bryan's attorney, Kevin Gough, said he was "disappointed" by the Justice Department's case and said his client "has committed no crime."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)